SumitxThokar/66DaysofML/README.md

 ## Day 24 of #66DaysofML.
 **Course**: **Hands on Machine Learning with scikit Learn, Keras & Tensorflow** <br>
-:large_blue_diamond: On my journey of learning Machine Learning, Today I worked on the same machine learning project.
+:large_blue_diamond: On my journey of learning Machine Learning,With meticulous precision, I fine-tuned my model by employing both Grid Search and Randomized Search.
+When the hyperparameter search space is extensive, it's advisable to opt for the use of RandomizedSearchCV for optimal results.
+Today I worked on the same machine learning project.
 I trained a Linear Regression model on my data and checked its accuracy.
 Unfortunately, the model didn't perform well and was underfitting the data.
 I then tried a more powerful model called DecisionTreeRegressor, but the results showed overfitting.
 To overcome this, I applied cross-validation to the model.

+## Day 25 of #66DaysofML.
+**Course**: **Hands on Machine Learning with scikit Learn, Keras & Tensorflow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning,With meticulous precision, I fine-tuned my model by employing both Grid Search and Randomized Search.
+When the hyperparameter search space is extensive, it's advisable to opt for the use of RandomizedSearchCV for optimal results.